ClojureBridge/tones/curriculum/01-piano-chords.md

 ### complete Twinkle Little Star

-Meg recalled, `twinkle` function played only the first part of Twinkle Little Start.
+Meg remembered, `twinkle` function played only the first part of Twinkle Little Start.
 She decided to add next part.
 That would be a nice exercise.
 She googled and found the score of this well-known lullaby.